roninro/Gemini/archetypes/post.md

 +++
 tags = ""
-topics = ""
+categories = ""
-image = "/images/thumbs/0.jpg" #optional image - "/img/about-bg.jpg" is the default
-draft = true
-comments = true
-toc = true
+image = "/images/thumbs/0.jpg" #set a picture, or randomly select one in the folder images/thumbs draft = true comments = true toc = true